juniorxxue/juniorxxue.github.io/posts/2023-07-12-what-is-abt.md

 ---
-title: What Is Abstracting Binding Trees?
+title: What is abstracting binding trees?
 ---

 In PFPL: